 - Let the water cool before using it.

-Boiling water is really effective at killing viruses, bacteria, and protozoa, and is great because it doesn’t require chemicals to do so.
+Boiling water is one of the most effective methods for killing viruses, bacteria, and protozoa, and is great because it doesn’t require chemicals or filters to do so.
 But it is inconvenient in the sense that you’ll need to build a fire, have a vessel to boil the water in, and then wait for the water to cool down.

 Water filters